CyberMonitor/orquestra-docs/qe/content/definingaworkflow/workflows.md

 ### Metadata

-Each workflow run in Orquestra is assinged a randomly generated workflow ID that is assumed to be unique.
+Each workflow run in Orquestra is assigned a randomly generated workflow ID that is assumed to be unique.
 For the sake of clarity and record keeping, the `generateName` key inside of the `metadata` block allows you to set the prefix of each workflow ID.

 ```YAML
 # Data to help you easily work with your workflow